Robert Britto

 Robert Britto (born 1963), is an American politician and retail project manager.
 A Democrat, he represents District 18 in the Rhode Island State Senate.
 Britto previously served as the President of the City Council and as a city councilor of East Providence.

 Early life and education

 Britto was born on July 1, 1963, in Providence, Rhode Island.
-He graduated Stonehill College with a major in international studies and soon returned back to the Ocean State.
+He graduated Stonehill College with a major in international studies and soon returned to the Ocean State.

 Career

 Britto has worked in project management throughout his career, specifically in the retail and design field.
 As of 2023, Britto is employed by the Rhode Island Housing and Mortgage Finance Corporation as a design and construction specialist.
 The agency works to create healthy, attractive, and affordable homes across Rhode Island.

 East Providence City Council

 Britto was elected to the East Providence City Council in 2014, representing Ward 1.
 He was re-elected shortly thereafter and was selected to be the council's Chairman in 2019.

-Britto's work has been generally celebrated on the Council.
+Britto's work has been generally celebrated on the council.
 Britto focused on traffic control, the promotion of diversity, raising teacher pay, and creating economical growth in the city's waterfront district.
 Britto was also a key factor in a city charter change which shifted its executive authority to a mayor instead of a city manager.